richardflee/catalogs_plugin_for_astroimagej/README.md

 The user form is configured as  a modal dialog to block user access to the AIJ toolbar.
 In testing, accessing AIJ toolbar with the dialog still open could cause a complete system crash, requiring a power cycle to reset. <br/>

+**Install and Remove Plugin JAR file**

+To run catalogs_plugin from AstroImageJ:</br>
+- download file: jar/catalogs_plugin_ONEJAR-1.00a.jar from github repo and copy to ./AstroImageJ/plugins folder.</br>
+- open AstroImageJ and from the toolbar, select Plugins => Catalogs Plugin.</br>

+To remove the plugin, delete file: ./AstroImageJ/Plugins/catalogs_plugin_ONEJAR-1.00a.jar.